 Memory Snapshot (beta)

-You don’t need to modify your Function to take advantage of snapshotting in most cases (see below).
+You don’t need to modify CPU Functions to take advantage of snapshotting in most cases.
+GPU-enabled Functions typically require refactoring to move GPU initialization into post-restore lifecycle functions (see below).

 import modal